-Airfield Signage 4.3.3.
+4.3.3.
+Airfield Signage

 Airfield signage consists of illuminated signs installed along the runways and taxiways, including runway and taxiway guidance signs, runway distance remaining signs.
-The signage system in place at SGI meets requirements of the FAA for a certificated FAR Part 139 airport.
-See Appendix G for the current signage plan.
+The signage system in place at SGJ meets requirements of the FAA for a certificated FAR Part 139 airport.
+Refer to Appendix G for the current signage plan.